Not to be confused with (Defunct) Bukit Panjang Temporary Bus Park and (Defunct) Bukit Panjang Bus Interchange.

 |Berths||2 alighting berths, 3 sawtooth boarding berths|

-Expected to open in Year 2017, Bukit Panjang Bus Interchange will be the eighth Integrated Transport Hub (ITH) to be opened in Singapore, after after Toa Payoh in May 2002, Sengkang in Jan 2003, Ang Mo Kio in Apr 2007, Boon Lay in Dec 2009, Serangoon in Sep 201, Clementi in Nov 2011 and Bedok in Nov 2014.
+Opened on 4 September 2017, Bukit Panjang Bus Interchange is the ninth Integrated Transport Hub (ITH) to be opened in Singapore, after Toa Payoh in May 2002, Sengkang in Jan 2003, Ang Mo Kio in Apr 2007, Boon Lay in Dec 2009, Serangoon in Sep 2011, Clementi in Nov 2011, Bedok in Nov 2014 and Joo Koon in Nov 2015.
 The interchange is integrated within the Hillion Mall shopping centre and the Hillion Residences condominium, with entrances leading to both Bukit Panjang MRT and LRT stations, hence combining retail, residential and transportation facilities under one roof.

-The interchange has a single vehicular concourse area with a bus park in the middle.
+The interchange has a single vehicular concourse area with a bus park in the middle, with 15 rigid bus lots and 5 bendy bus lots.
 Vehicles enter the interchange via an ingress lane along Petir Road.
-The vehicular exit leads to Jelebu Road, next to Block 181A multi-storey car park.
+The vehicle egress leads to Jelebu Road, next to Block 181A multi-storey car park.